-DOH DWSRF staff reviewed applications for eligibility (see Eligibility and Threshold Review on page 11) and assigned a preliminary score (see Prioritization Review and Priority Ranking Criteria on pages 10-12).
+Our DWSRF staff reviewed applications for eligibility (see Eligibility and Threshold Review on page 10) and assigned a preliminary score (see Prioritization Review and Priority Ranking Criteria on pages 10-12).
 Preliminary scores were based on information provided in the application form as well as an initial review of system compliance status.

-DOH DWSRF staff and DOH Regional Office leads met on March 30, 2012 at the DOH Office in Olympia to assign final scores using additional compliance documentation (files) from the Regional Offices as well as detailed discussion of the merits of each project.
-Regional Office files contain considerable background information on each system's operational and compliance history.
-The files were valuable in assessing the true public health significance of each proposed project.
+Our field and program staff met to assign final scores on March 30, 2013.
+Staff reviewed compliance documentation (files) from regional offices and discussed the merits of each project.
+Regional office files contain considerable background information on each system's operational and compliance history which were valuable in assessing the true public health significance of each proposal.